-With the Code Redemption field in the Form Designer, you can now restrict access to who can submit your form by using a single code or multiple unique codes.
+With the Code Redemption Field Widget, you can now restrict access to who can submit your form by using a single code or multiple unique codes.
 In this doc, we'll walk through how to set up this field and configure it just the way you want.

-Note: For the purpose of this doc, we'll already assume that you've started a new campaign and selected a template, then added a form (if one wasn't already included in the template).
+Note: For the purpose of this doc, we'll already assume that you've started a new campaign and selected a template, then added a Form Container (if one wasn't already included in the template).
 If you need help starting a campaign, check out our Getting Started with ShortStack walkthrough video.

 If you plan on using a list of codes that you've created (instead of one single code), you'll want to create the list before jumping into the Campaign Builder.

 You can create a list in any popular spreadsheet program.
 The Code Redemption field will mark your codes as redeemed as they are used for entries.